 - 2 C. Heavy Cream

 - Chopped basil for garnish

 In a large non-stick skillet, melt butter over medium heat.
-Add garlic but be careful not to burn it cooking for roughly 45 seconds-ish.
-You can tell when it’s ready because your kitchen will smell amazing.
+Add garlic cooking for roughly 45 seconds.
 Reduce heat to medium-low.
-Add flour to butter mixture and WHISK to make a roux like we discussed earlier.
+Add flour to butter mixture and whisk to make a roux.
 Next, whisk in the salt, pepper and nutmeg.
-Once the roux is creamy and and starting to bubble, whisk in 2 cups of heavy cream.
-At this stage you want to tend to the skillet.
-Whisk continuously until your cream mixture starts to thicken.
+Once the roux is creamy and bubbling, whisk in 2 cups of heavy cream until the mixture starts to thicken.
 Once slightly thickened, whisk in the cheeses, one at a time.
-That’s it!
-Now set it aside with a lid on top until ready for use.
+Cover and set aside until ready for use.

 Heavily salt a large pot of water and boil noodles until al dente, drain and set aside.

 Assemble and top with thinly sliced chicken breast, diced tomatoes and basil.